BeyondTheClouds/enoslib/docs/tutorials/ansible-integration.rst

 commands ).
 But in |enoslib| we prefer not leaving the Python world :) so we've exposed some convenient functions that use Ansible behind the scene like:

-* run a single command on a subset of the nodes and gather the outputs (and erros)
+* run a single command on a subset of the nodes and gather the outputs (and errors)
 * or run a set of actions (Ansible Modules) programmatically